 You see what we meant by your display keeping up; the monitor’s refresh rate will limit the maximum frames per second it is possible for you to see.

 Conventional display devices like TVs and most computer monitors have a refresh rate of 60 Hz.
-This is why gaming monitors are an entirely different class of monsters to the former devices.
+This is why gaming monitors are an entirely different class of monsters from the former devices.

 They can push this frequency into the hundreds.
 While this may seem like overkill, it isn’t.
 A slow refreshing device can be the difference between making a kill or being killed.